How To Learn The Hungarian Language By Yourself (Without Signing Up For Classes)

 What you need to do, is to make new information stand out.
 When you first come upon a new word, you usually file it in your brain-library with a "tag" like the word's translation in English.
 While this might be a good definition of the word, it's hard to remember, because it's simply not that memorable.

 There are a lot of different techniques that you can use to create better associations and tags to stick to words to remember them.
-I’ve written an article about it that you might be interested in reading.
+I've written an article about remembering words that you might be interested in reading.

-But the most obvious one, and the most effective, if you’re not already doing it, is to study multiple sources at the same time.
+But the most obvious technique, and the most effective one, if you're not already doing it, is to study multiple sources at the same time.

 That moment that you listen to a radio newscast and recognize a word that you only vaguely remembered from a book you've read, you stimulate the memory of that word very strongly.

 Your brain goes "hey, I KNOW that word" even though it hardly did, and you'll gain the invincible combination of a new association + a happy memory about that word.
 What this means is that you weave connections, or synapses in your brain that makes the memory stay tight in place, where once it was only anchored with a thin string - or a direct translation.

 So I always keep my study approach varied.
 As an advanced student or when I'm at the intermediate stage, I do all sorts of things at once like listening to podcasts, reading novels, watching movies, and conversing with natives.